KieranJamess/Example.Terraform.COT/README.md

 To use this repo, you'll need to install the terraform modules.
 If you run the `build_module.ps1` file in `terraform-code\build` it will install the terraform modules into the correct directory under src ready for the terraform code to reference.
 You will need to do this **before** your `terraform init`.

+## Testing the code

-There is also a `tfvalidate` file in the test directory to run a couple of tests on your terraform code to ensure the configuration is good.
+There is a `tfvalidate` file in the test directory to run a couple of tests on your terraform code to ensure the configuration is good.
+This runs a `terraform init --backend=false` and also a `terraform validate`.

 ## Requirements